Are you planning on going to Japan for the first time?

 At the private Onsen of a Ryokan, you get into the bathroom by family or party.
 Well, I was a party of one, so I just locked the door behind me.

-And yes, all my bathrooms were equipped with the famous Japanese toilets – another aspect I was afraid of.
+And yes, all my bathrooms were equipped with the famous Japanese toilets.
+Hence, another aspect I had been afraid of.
 I saw myself desperately searching for the right button to flush, activating some sort of waterspout fountain that would soak me through and through and set the bathroom under water within seconds.
 And then I had to wade through the water to the phone to call maintenance.